About the information we collect

-Metabase uses Google Analytics to collect anonymous usage information from the installed servers that enable this feature.
-Below are the events we have instrumented, as well as the information we collect about the user performing the action and the instance being used.
+Metabase uses Google Analytics and Snowplow to collect anonymous usage information from the installed servers that enable this feature.
+Below is a representative list of the events we have instrumented, as well as the information we collect about the user performing the action and the instance being used.

 We also will phone home some anonymized metrics from the metabase application server on a nightly basis.
 Note that we don’t collect any usernames, any emails, the server IP, database details of any kind or any personally identifiable information in this process.

 While this list of anonymous information we collect might seem long, it’s useful to compare this to other alternatives.
 With a typical SaaS platform, not only will this information be collected, but it will also be accompanied by information about your data, how often it is accessed, the specific queries that you use, specific numbers of records all tied to your company and current plan.

 We collect this information to improve your experience and the quality of Metabase.
 We use the information you voluntarily share to understand how our users are actually using our product, what kinds of features to prioritize, and how many items to target in our design process.
 For example, without knowing what the distribution of the number of accounts on each instance in our install base is, we can’t know whether the tools we provide can’t scale until someone complains.
 And even then, we only hear complaints and not the people who are quietly happily using us.
 We’re striving to create the best product possible.